-Layer 2: 3 to 4 inches of green materials like kitchen vegetable scraps, grass clippings or green plant materials.
+Layer 2: Add 3 to 4 inches of green materials, such as kitchen vegetable scraps, fresh grass clippings, or green plant materials.

 Do not add pet waste, meat scraps or fat, diseased plants or noxious weeds to your compost bin.